20 Animals That Eat Chickens

 Coyotes are skilled hunters and can quickly snatch and carry off chickens.

-To prevent coyote attacks, keeping a large, clean, and mowed perimeter around the chicken’s ranging area is important, removing any brush piles or hiding places where coyotes can lurk.
+To prevent coyote attacks, it is important to keep a large, clean, and mowed perimeter around the chicken’s ranging area and remove any brush piles or hiding places where coyotes can lurk.

 Secure fencing extending at least three feet high underground can also help deter them.